Vomiting Bug

 How is a vomiting bug spread?

-Through contaminated food, water, and close contact with infected people.
+Through contaminated food, water, or close contact with an infected person.

 Is a vomiting bug contagious?